 Barcelona is a big, touristic city, and everybody is aware of this fact.
 This means that there are also a lot of opportunities for pickpockets.
 Therefore, if you are in Barcelona you have to keep an eye on your belongings at all times.
 Especially Las Ramblas is a very popular place for pickpockets to operate.
 Also, when you are having a drink on an outside terrace, make sure to put your phone away instead of leaving it on the table.
 There are many tricks here that people with bad intentions know about, and they will steal your phone before you know it.

 How to avoid being robbed in Barcelona

-- Take care of your belongings from the moment you arrive at the airport, the train station or at your hotel.
-It is more common to get mugged in the underground or in the train than in the bus.
+- Take care of your belongings from the moment you arrive at the airport, the train station, or at your hotel.
+It is more common to get mugged in the underground or in the train than on the bus.
 This is because the thieves only need to buy one ticket per day to go around the stations limitless.

-- While you are out, do not to leave cameras, handbags or any valuables unattended at your table in a bar or any public place.
+- While you are out, do not leave cameras, handbags, or any valuables unattended at your table in a bar or any public place.